7 Out of 8 Korean ADRs Outperform Underlying Shares

 According to the Korea Exchange on December 11, the KOSPI closed at 4,135.00, down 0.21% from the previous day, while the KOSDAQ ended at 935.00, up 0.39%.
 Year-to-date, the KOSPI and KOSDAQ have surged by 72.33% and 37.87%, respectively.
 During the same period, the three major New York indices-Dow Jones (+11.79%), S&P 500 (+16.30%), and Nasdaq (+22.09%)-have significantly lagged behind.

-Despite this outperformance by the Korean stock market, for some stocks, the main shares have trailed their ADR counterparts.
-The ADRs listed in the United States have surpassed the gains of the underlying shares listed in Korea.
-For example, LG Display’s ADR jumped 44.63% year-to-date as of the previous day, outpacing the underlying share’s 38.88% increase.
-Similarly, Korea Electric Power Corporation’s ADR rose 151.45%, exceeding the underlying share’s 148.38% gain.
+Despite this outperformance by the Korean stock market, some individual stocks have seen their ADRs outperform the underlying shares.
+For example, LG Display's ADR jumped 44.63% year-to-date as of the previous day, surpassing the 38.88% gain of its underlying share.
+Similarly, Korea Electric Power Corporation's ADR rose by 151.45%, outpacing the 148.38% return of its underlying share.

-Financial stocks have also seen relatively better performance from their ADRs.
-Year-to-date, the ADRs of Woori Financial Group and KB Financial Group returned 83.97% and 52.02%, respectively, surpassing the returns of their underlying shares (79.25% and 50.18%).
-In addition, POSCO Holdings, KT, and Shinhan Financial Group saw slightly higher returns from their ADRs.
-However, despite a decline in its share price, SK Telecom’s underlying share (-2.9%) performed better than its ADR (-3.42%).
+Financial stocks also saw relatively better performance from their ADRs.
+Year-to-date returns for Woori Financial Group and KB Financial Group ADRs were 83.97% and 52.02%, respectively, exceeding the underlying shares' returns of 79.25% and 50.18%.
+In addition, POSCO Holdings, KT, and Shinhan Financial Group also saw slightly higher returns on their ADRs.
+However, despite a decline in the share price, SK Telecom's underlying share (-2.9%) performed better than its ADR (-3.42%).

-An ADR is a substitute certificate created to allow U.S. investors to conveniently trade foreign companies’ stocks in the U.S. market.
-When a foreign company deposits its shares (the underlying shares) with a local custodian bank, a U.S. custodian bank issues a dollar-denominated certificate backed by these shares, which can then be traded like a U.S. stock.
-Recently, news that SK Hynix is considering listing its treasury shares as ADRs has also fueled a rally.
+An ADR is a substitute certificate created to allow American investors to conveniently trade foreign companies' shares on the U.S. market.
+When a foreign company deposits its shares with a domestic custodian bank, a U.S. custodian bank issues a dollar-denominated certificate backed by those shares, which is then listed and traded like a regular U.S. stock.
+Recently, SK Hynix has reportedly been considering listing its treasury shares as ADRs, leading to a surge in its stock price.

-Nevertheless, as a large number of dividend stocks, including financial holding companies, are included in Korean ADRs, there are growing expectations for increased demand toward the end of the year.
-For example, Korea Electric Power Corporation, which posted the highest year-to-date return among Korean ADRs, recorded a cumulative standalone net profit of 4.9 trillion won in the third quarter this year, indicating ample resources for dividends.
+Nevertheless, with a large number of dividend stocks, including financial and holding companies, included among Korean ADRs, there is growing anticipation for increased demand toward the end of the year.
+For example, Korea Electric Power Corporation, which has the highest year-to-date return among Korean ADRs, posted a cumulative standalone net profit of 4.9 trillion won in the first three quarters of this year, indicating ample resources for dividends.

-Song Yurim, a researcher at Hanwha Investment & Securities, raised the target price for Korea Electric Power Corporation from 46,000 won to 64,000 won, stating, “With earnings estimates being revised upward throughout the year, the company has entered a phase where expectations for dividend expansion are rising.”
-She estimated the dividend per share (DPS), assuming a payout ratio of 20%, at 1,980 won.
+Song Yurim, a researcher at Hanwha Investment & Securities, raised the target price for Korea Electric Power Corporation from 46,000 won to 64,000 won, stating, "As earnings estimates have been revised upward throughout the year, we have entered a phase of heightened expectations for increased dividends."
+Assuming a dividend payout ratio of 20%, the estimated dividend per share (DPS) is 1,980 won.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.